dnet/pysecstr/README.md

     assert(b'data' not in copy_of_x)

+Also now supports 'safemem', which overrides python's allocator:

+    safemem.start()

+    x = b'data that must be removed'

+    del x

+    # x is not in ram

+And temporarily overriding it:

+    with safemem():
+        x = b'data that must be removed' del x

+    # x is not in ram

 ## Warnings:

   - Do not try to derive from str or bytes... extra copies of your data will be made
   - Clearing strings and bytes also clears all references to them
   - If you choose store sensitive material in a class, and put clearmem in __del__, it will only be cleared when the last reference is freed
+  - "safemem" is not yet efficient (TODO) nor does it prevent swapping (TODO)